The VertexMap object has undergone an extensive rewrite for this version of X-Particles and its interface has changed significantly.

 This object enables you to generate vertex maps from the speed of the vertices in a polygon object, or alternatively to produce the vertex map from a texture applied to the object's parent.
 The vertex weights in the resulting vertex map tag will be updated each frame as vertices move or as the texture changes (e.g. when using an animated texture).

-Note also that it will only generate a vertex map for the object dropped into the 'Object' field - that is, object hierarchies are not supported.
+Note also that it will only generate a vertex map for the object dropped into the 'Objects' list - that is, object hierarchies are not supported.

-When an object is dropped into the link field, it will automatically create a vertex map tag using the name in the 'Vertex Map Name' parameter.
+When an object is dropped into the list, it will automatically receive a vertex map tag using the name in the 'Vertex Map Name' parameter.

 The object's initial interface looks like this:

 For the 'Falloff' tab and for the buttons at the bottom of the interface, please see the 'Common interface elements' page.

 Drag an object into this list.
 You can add multiple objects if you wish.
 When you drag an object, these events follow:

 - the object is automatically given a vertex map tag